bnagy/hdaantwerp.github.io/readme.md

-DTA BootCamp Course Material - Public Student Fork
+DTA Masters HDA Course - Public Student Fork
 ============================
-This repository contains the course material and website for the DTA bootcamp.
+This repository contains the course material and website for the Humanities Data Analysis course.